Ah, Matera, Italy.

 In this post I’ll be delving into the ancient city of Matera, Italy, and discussing what to expect when you visit, how to get to Matera from Bari, the best things to do in Matera, and of course the most incredible accommodation options (this last bit may have distracted me for a lot longer than it should have done during my ‘research’ for this post).

-Visiting the Magical City of Matera from Bari, Italy
+Visiting the Magical City of Matera, Italy

-Matera in a nutshell
+Matera Italy in a nutshell

 If you like caves, you’ll love Matera.